 How much money should you save every month?
 There are many ways to answer this question.
 The short answer is that you should save a minimum of 20 percent of your income.
-At least 12 percent to 15 percent of that should go toward your retirement accounts.
-The other 5 percent to 8 percent of that should go toward a combination of building an emergency fund, creating other long-term savings, and paying down debt.
+At least 10 percent to 15 percent of that should go toward your retirement accounts.
+The other 5 to 10 percent of that should go toward a combination of building an emergency fund, creating other long-term savings, and paying down debt.
 While that’s a good rule of thumb to follow, it’s not the only answer.
 If you want a more in-depth answer, read on.

 Your Financial Goals

 To take a deep dive into figuring out how much you should save each month, start by looking at your goals.
 Roughly speaking, your financial goals will break down into three buckets:

 - Expenses that are coming up within less than a year

 - Expenses that are coming up within less than a decade